intel-lab-lkp/linux/Documentation/userspace-api/media/dvb/fe-set-tone.rst

 .. attention:: If more than one device is connected to the same antenna, setting a tone may interfere on other devices, as they may lose the capability of selecting the band.
-So, it is recommended that applications would change to SEC_TONE_OFF when the device is not used.
+It is recommended that applications would change to SEC_TONE_OFF when the device is not used.

 Return Value